 Buildings are the third-largest source of carbon emissions in Canada, with space and water heating being the major contributors.

 It is necessary to move toward cleaner and more affordable ways of heating and cooling buildings to achieve net-zero emissions by 2050.
 Heat pumps can play a key role in the clean energy transition, all while protecting your pocketbook.
-Learn more about the cost-saving benefits of heat pumps in our upcoming 2024 affordability report.
+Learn more about the cost-saving benefits of heat pumps in our report, Opening the Door.

 How heat pumps work